 13 Care Tips After Rebonding Your Hair

 For many Asians, the struggle with naturally curly or frizzy hair is real.
 Too many times have we tried to ready ourselves to head out, only to find our tangled locks refusing to loosen up or the frizz simply will not be tamed.
-People with truly straight strands can only imagine how stressful those moments can be — our typical bad hair day.
-This is the very reason why many of us with springy or wavy manes envy those with shiny and straight ones for their manageability.
+Often those with frizz or natural curls are wishful for straight strands because of the ease with which they can be managed.

 The easiest remedy for this concern is to head for chemical processes that can transform our knotted strands into smooth, uncurled locks.
 One of these is rebonding.
 This technique is a blessing because it is the quickest method for those who long for straight tresses but are not born with it, just like you and me.
 The end result, of course, is poker-straight locks.